Shocking Answers to Shocking Questions

 "My dog is not safe around wildlife.
 Don't tell me to keep him on leash!"

 Well, we are going to do just that.
 Let's replace 'dog" with 'lion'.
 "I want to walk my lion off leash but she keeps killing goats!"
 Of course she does.
-She is a prey animal.
+She is a predator.
 What is a 'dog' to you?
 That is a serious question.
 If you believe that a dog is a creature that understands human culture and human verbal language and is capable of understanding sheep = mine and not yours but you are stubborn and keep chasing the damn sheep even though I have told you a thousand times not to, then you are going to continually run into canine/human misunderstandings.
 If you start by learning what normal canine behavior looks like, then you are further ahead than most.

 Here is the deal.
 In the end, we choose to not use shock, prong collars, or intentional "corrections" to teach our dog.
 We would rather spend the time needed (a lifetime) understanding what dogs are, how they learn, and how best to teach them.
 We added a dog to our lives as a friend, not as an adversary we must zap or correct into submission.